How to buy an apartment in Montenegro

 • equipped apartments with furniture and household appliances.

-• commercial premises or apartments on the ground floors for an office or a store with its own land plot.
+• commercial premises or apartments on the ground floors for an office or a store with its land plot.

 Where is it better to buy a house in Montenegro